A few clever purchases can make all the difference between a day spent in pain and being comfortable and healthy on site.

 - It can seem to be quite a big investment, although I'd argue the benefits are worth the outlay.
 But if you want a less expensive option, check out the Fancierstudio Standing Desk.

-You should be aiming to split your time 50/50 between sitting and standing at your desk to gain the maximum benefits.
+You should be aiming to split your time each hour by sitting for 40 minutes and standing for 20 minutes to gain the maximum benefits.

 To learn more about how to use a standing desk correctly to keep pain at bay, check out this excellent article form Healthline.